 When it comes to understanding what is safe for your baby, we know you want the research to back it up.
-We will give you all the details on what makes a weighted sleep sack such a benefit for your baby's sleep as well as information provided by credible sources to show that they are safe.
+We will give you all the details on what makes a weighted sack such a benefit for your baby's sleep as well as information provided by credible sources to show that they are safe.

-First, what is a sleep sack?
-Sometimes referred to as baby sleeping bags or wearable blankets, sleep sacks are essentially a wearable blanket.
+Sometimes referred to as baby sleeping bags or a sleep sack, it’s like a type of clothing that doubles a blanket.
 They almost always zip on to stay in place.
-Some sleep sacks also double as a swaddle (which can be used for babies not yet rolling over.)
+They will never cover your baby’s nose or mouth if the proper size is used, because they are being worn instead of loose.
+Some wearable blankets also double as a swaddle (which can be used for babies not yet rolling over.)

-Sleep sacks were first developed by Bill Schmid under the Halo brand.
-He was looking for a safe sleeping alternative to blankets after his daughter, Haley, died of SIDS, in 1991.
+“Sleep sacks” were first developed by Bill Schmid under the Halo brand.
+He was looking for a safe sleeping alternative to loose blankets in the crib after his daughter, Haley, died of SIDS, in 1991.
 He felt it was his mission to do anything he could to help reduce the number of SIDS deaths.
 Around this time, the "Back to Sleep" campaign began, which educated parents that putting babies to sleep on their backs was the safest way for them to sleep.
 This is why you'll see Halo sleep sacks printed with the words, "Back is Best."

-According to Dreamland Baby, maker of the first and only all over weighted sleep sack, benefits for your baby include:
+According to Dreamland Baby, maker of the first and only all evenly distributed weighted sack, benefits for your baby include:

 - weight increases serotonin (the "happy" chemical!) and melatonin to relax your baby and induce sleep (exactly as weighted blankets do for adults)